novikovalab/piawka/README.md

 $$ π_{pixy}, Dxy_{pixy} = { \sum^n N_{diff} \over \sum^n N_{comp} } $$

-Where $N_{diff}$ and $N_{comp}$ denote numbers of differences versus comparisons (within-group for π, between groups for Dxy) and $n$ stands for the number of sites used for calculation.
+Where $N_{diff}$ and $N_{comp}$ denote numbers of differences versus comparisons (within-group for π, between groups for Dxy, missing haplotypes excluded) and $n$ stands for the number of sites used for calculation.
 This means that only one division per VCF file is performed after numerators and denominators from all sites are summarized.
 This metric gives lower weight to sites with fewer genotyped alleles (i.e. fewer possible comparisons) and should be more robust against missing data.

 With option `PIXY=0` `piawka` will calculate **unweighted** (also confusingly called "average weighted") π and Dxy like this: